refinedev/refine/documentation/docs/advanced-tutorials/custom-layout.md

 Here's an example of a custom layout, made with help of **refine**'s hooks and components.

+You can find more examples about custom layouts for different UI packages in the [examples](/docs/examples) section.

 <CodeSandboxExample path="customization-top-menu-layout" />

 [refine]: /docs/api-reference/core/components/refine-config